Coronavirus Information

 Apply

-To receive full consideration for admission and financial aid for Fall 2021, completed School of Sociology applications for fall admission must be received by January 5, 2021.
+To receive full consideration for admission and financial aid for the upcoming Fall term, completed School of Sociology applications for fall admission must be received by January 5.
+Applications will open on October 5th, 2023.

 How to Apply